Serving the Capital Region’s Electoral Areas of Juan de Fuca, Salt Spring Island and Southern Gulf Islands.

 Electrical, gas and sewage disposal work require separate permits and inspections.
 Contact the appropriate agency.

-Assemble all required documents including two sets of full-size drawings, drawn to scale that are clear, legible and show the nature of the work.
+Assemble all required documents including a PDF of drawings, drawn to scale that are clear, legible and show the nature of the work.
 Mirror image drawings will not be accepted.
-Refer to the Residential Building Permit Guide [PDF/6.2MB].
+Refer to the Building Permit Guide [PDF/28.5MB].

 Note that incomplete applications will not be processed.

-Step 3: Make Payment and Submit Your Application
+Step 3: Submit Your Application and Make Payment

 A building permit is required before starting any of the following: